Kefeng-Duan/TensorRT-LLM/docs/source/blogs/Best_perf_practice_on_DeepSeek-R1_in_TensorRT-LLM.md

     --kv_cache_free_gpu_mem_fraction 0.8 \
     --extra_llm_api_options ./extra-llm-api-config.yml
 ```

-Explanation:
-- `trtllm-bench`: A CLI benchmarking utility that aims to make it easier for users to reproduce our officially published.
-[TensorRT-LLM Benchmarking](https://nvidia.github.io/TensorRT-LLM/performance/perf-benchmarking.html).
-- `--dataset`: Prompt dataset used to benchmark. our official benchmark dataset has ISL = 1K, OSL = 2K
-- `--backend`: Inference backend.
-Here we use Pytorch backend.
-- `--tp 8`: Tensor parallel size is 8.
-- `--ep 8`: Expert parallel size is 8.
-- `--max_batch_size`: Max batch size in each rank.
-- `--max_num_tokens`: Max num tokens in each rank.
-- `--num_requests`: Num requests used for the benchmark.
-- `--concurrency`: Total concurrency for the system.
-- `--kv_cache_free_gpu_mem_fraction`: Mem fraction used to hold kv cache tokens.
-- `--extra_llm_api_options`: Used to specify some extra config.
-The content of the file is as follows:

-    ``` yaml
-        pytorch_backend_config:
-            use_cuda_graph: true
-            cuda_graph_batch_sizes:
-            - 128
-            enable_overlap_scheduler: true
-        enable_attention_dp: true
-    ```

 #### Expected Result Format
 The perf might be different from different datasets and machines